 The qualitative component (scenario analyses) focuses on the forward-looking assessment of the risk exposure of each unit and is based on the structured, organised collection of subjective estimates expressed directly by management (subsidiaries, Parent Company's business areas, the Corporate Centre) with the objective of assessing the potential economic impact of particularly serious operational events.

 Capital-at-risk is therefore identified as the minimum amount at Group level required to bear the maximum potential loss (worst case); Capital-at-risk is estimated using a Loss Distribution Approach model (actuarial statistical model to calculate the Value-at-risk of operational losses), applied on quantitative data and the results of the scenario analysis assuming a one-year estimation period, with a confidence level of 99.90%; the methodology also applies a corrective factor, which derives from the qualitative analyses of the risk level of the business environment, to take account of the effectiveness of internal controls in the various organisational units.

-Operational risks are monitored by an integrated reporting system, which provides management with the information necessary for the management and/or mitigation of the operational risk.
+Operational risks are monitored by an integrated reporting system, which provides management with support information for the management and/or mitigation of the operational risk.

-In order to support the operational risk management process on a continuous basis, a structured training programme was fully implemented for employees actively involved in the process of managing and mitigating operational risk.
+In order to support the operational risk management process on a continuous basis, a structured training programme was fully implemented for employees actively involved in this process.

 In addition, the Group has activated a traditional operational risk transfer policy (to protect against offences such as employee disloyalty, theft and theft damage, cash and valuables in transit losses, computer fraud, forgery, earthquake and fire, and third-party liability), which contributes to mitigating exposure to operational risk, although it does not have an impact in terms of capital requirements.
-The deductible and limit of liability levels have already been changed and the internal model insurance mitigation component will be submitted for regulatory approval in 2012.
+The deductible and limit of liability levels have already been changed and the internal model insurance mitigation component will be submitted for regulatory approval.

 To determine its capital requirements, the Group employs a combination of the methods allowed under applicable regulations.
-The capital absorption resulting from this process amounts to approximately 1,986 million euro as at 31 March 2012, essentially unchanged compared to 31 December 2011.
+The capital absorption resulting from this process amounts to 1,990 million euro as at 30 September 2012, unchanged compared to 30 June 2012.